EOUSdigital/Logical-Assignment/README.md

 5. ✅ Correct – ??= checks specifically for null or undefined.

 6. ❌ Incorrect – config.max ||= 10; does not assign 10 because 0 is falsy, so it does assign.
-Answer should be A: 10 – correction made, so your answer was correct.
+The answer should be A: 10 – correction made, so your answer was **Correct**.

 7. ✅ Correct – &&= assigns only if the variable is truthy.